Dream of: 17 January 1986 "Slashed Necks"

 I was very tired.
-I lay thinking probably nothing could be done for them now and I dozed back off.
+I lay thinking that probably nothing could be done for them now and I dozed back off.
 I slept for about five minutes and suddenly awoke again.
-What the woman had said hadn't fully registered before.
-Suddenly the gravity of the situation struck me and I jumped out of the bed.
+What the woman had said had not fully registered before.
+Suddenly, the gravity of the situation struck me, and I jumped out of the bed.

 I ran into the kitchen where I found George and a woman who was apparently his girlfriend or wife lying on the floor next to him.
-Both their necks had been slashed, although I didn't see any blood.
+Both their necks had been slashed, although I did not see any blood.
 They were both still alive.

 I walked back over to the woman still lying on the floor.
 I helped her sit up.
-The wound didn't appear to be deep and she seemed to be able to talk a little.
+The wound did not appear to be deep and she seemed to be able to talk a little.
 The wound could be sewn together; she would surely survive.

 I said something to her about her wound.
-She seemed to realize it wasn't a deep cut.
+She seemed to realize it was not a deep cut.
 I thought about how deeply one would need to slash into the esophagus to cut off someone's air.
-Apparently the person who had slashed her throat hadn't realized that and hadn't cut deeply enough.
+Apparently, the person who had slashed her throat had not realized that and had not cut deeply enough.

 We heard an ambulance.
 I figured we were probably in about the tenth floor of the building and the ambulance squad would need to come up in the elevator.
 The elevator doors opened directly into the apartment.
 We waited and waited for what seemed to be a half hour for the elevator doors to open.